paulirish/node-imageview/README.md

 `picField` is where you want the data URI to be applied. `photoSelector` is where your file input is located. `preview` is where you want the canvas element to display the resized image.

 `picField`, `photoSelector` and `preview` are the document IDs for each DOM element.
-They default to the ones above if nothing is provided. `quality` defaults to 0.4 for JPEG quality and `maxSize` is the maximum width for the resized image.
+They default to the ones above if nothing is provided. `quality` defaults to 0.4 for JPEG quality and `maxSize` is the maximum width and height for the resized image.

 ## Tests